Published by Angie. Last Updated on June 7, 2021.

 When it comes down to it, I suppose we can get over that.
 Fried chicken and empanadas it is.

-Ki Pollo is located at 4407 Butler Street in Lawrenceville.
+Ki Pollo was located at 4407 Butler Street in Lawrenceville and is now Nanban.

 For more great spots in Lawrenceville, click the previous link to check out our neighborhood guide!